Home | The Boat | First Mate | Admiral | Guestbook

 I'm not a doctor.
 I looked at the results of my experiment and thought it might be useful in similar situations.

 The brown is the discolored powder.
-It washed right off later.
+That washed right off later.

 The cuts healed with no infection.

-I can't tell you what to do on your boat.
+I cannot tell you what to do on your boat.
 I will say I have recommended friends have styptic powder in their arsenal of medical gear.
 Pet owners must have this item aboard.
-When I was telling my friend Tom in Apalachicola about it he said he'd used it himself years ago.
+When I was telling my friend Tom in Apalachicola about it he said he had used it himself years ago.

 Tom reminded me that gentlemen of a certain age shaved with straight razors in the old days.
 Nicks and cuts were common.
 The solution was a Styptic Stick.